bitrequest/bitrequest.github.io/proxy/README.md

 * Enter your API keys in the config.php file.
 * In the bitrequest app go to Settings -> Advanced -> API Proxy and connect to your webserver.

+## URL Shortener

+* Use your webserver for your personal shortlinks.
+* In the bitrequest app go to Settings -> Advanced -> URL Shortener and connect to your proxy server.

 ## Lightning RPC proxy

 * Connect your lightning node to the bitrequest app securely.